ulieth/charity-dapp-docs/smart-contract/events-errors.md

 The Anchor program implements comprehensive event emission and error handling to ensure transparency, debugging capability, and proper error communication.
 This section covers the event system and error management patterns.

+## Why Events Matter in Blockchain

+Events serve a fundamentally different purpose in blockchain applications compared to traditional software:

+**Immutable Audit Trail**: Events provide a permanent, tamper-proof record of all significant actions that occurred in the program.

+**Off-Chain Integration**: Events enable off-chain applications (websites, mobile apps, analytics tools) to track and respond to on-chain activity without constantly polling account states.

+**Cost-Effective Monitoring**: Events are much cheaper to emit than storing data in accounts, making them ideal for logging detailed information.

+**User Transparency**: Anyone can verify what happened by examining the event logs, providing complete transparency for charitable activities.

+## Error Handling Philosophy

+Smart contract error handling must be more rigorous than traditional applications because:

+**Irreversible Transactions**: Once a transaction is committed to the blockchain, it cannot be undone.
+Errors must be caught before state changes occur.

+**Financial Implications**: Errors in financial smart contracts can result in permanent loss of funds.

+**Gas Costs**: Users pay transaction fees even for failed transactions, so clear error messages help users avoid costly mistakes.

+**Security**: Proper error handling prevents attacks that might exploit edge cases or unexpected conditions.

 ## Event System

 ### Event Architecture

 Events in Anchor provide a way to emit structured data that can be consumed by off-chain applications, indexers, and monitoring systems.
 All events are automatically logged to the blockchain transaction logs.

+#### Event Design Principles

+**Complete Coverage**: Every state-changing operation emits an event, ensuring no important actions go unrecorded.

+**Structured Data**: Events use typed structures rather than free-form text, enabling reliable parsing and indexing.

+**Self-Contained**: Each event contains all relevant information about the action, minimizing the need for additional lookups.

+**Forward Compatibility**: Event structures are designed to be extensible while maintaining backward compatibility.

 ```rust
 use anchor_lang::prelude::*;